 Vivid Sydney is an annual festival of stunning light displays, live music and thought provoking ideas.

-In addition to the creative and amazing light displays, enjoy award winning music artists across all genres perform in unique venues from the famous Sydney Opera house to warehouses in the city or catch a talk or workshop from creative innovators from around the world.
+In addition to the creative light displays, you can attend concerts of award-winning music artists from all genres.
+They perform in some cool venues too like the famous Sydney Opera House to tucked-away warehouses around the city.

 Why is it good for kids?

-Vivid Sydney is great for kids because of interactive, visually stunning displays and the variety of kid-friendly activities.
+Vivid Sydney is great for kids because of the interactive and visually stunning displays at the variety of kid-friendly activities.

-One of the activities that is good for families includes exploring the interactive light installations that consist of tunnels of light, glowing pathways and large-scale sculptures.
-Some special light sculptures that are especially great for kids are at the Taronga Zoo.
+One of the things to enjoy that is good for families includes exploring the interactive light installations.
+There are tunnels of light, glowing pathways and large-scale sculptures.
+Some special light sculptures that are especially designed for kids are at the Taronga Zoo.

-Be sure to watch the Darling Harbour Light Show where the dazzling light and water shows will captivate kids and adults alike with synchronized musics, projections and special effects.
+Be sure to watch the Darling Harbour Light Show.
+The dazzling light and water shows captivate kids and adults with the synchronized music, projections and special effects.
+Sounds so cool.

 Visit the Vivid Sydney website for more information on this magical festival down under.